Emily Bett Rickards

 Emily Bett Rickards (born July 24, 1991) is a Canadian actress.
 She is known for her role as Felicity Smoak on The CW series Arrow, her first television credit.
-She has also reprised the role in the Arrowverse shows The Flash, Legends of Tomorrow and Supergirl and voiced the character on the animated web series Vixen.
+She reprised the role in the Arrowverse shows The Flash, Legends of Tomorrow and Supergirl and voiced the character on the animated web series Vixen.

 Early life and career

 Rickards was born and raised in British Columbia.
 Her mother is Dr. Diane Greig, a dream psychotherapist in Vancouver.

-Beginning on her career path at a young age, she introduced herself to musical theatre and dance, with the hope of later introducing herself to more serious acting.
-She graduated from high school early and attended the Vancouver Film School, completing the Acting Essentials Program.
-After completing the program, she attended an open call audition, which gained her an agent.
+At a young age, she was introduced to musical theatre and dance.
+Graduating early from high school, she attended the Vancouver Film School, completing their acting essentials program.
+Following completion, she attended an open call audition, gaining an agent.
 She studied at the Alida Vocal Studio in Vancouver.
 Rickards made her first professional appearance in 2009, starring in the video for the Nickelback single "Never Gonna Be Alone".